- What Is Liposuction?

 Patients will be provided with a compression garment after liposuction surgery to aid the healing process.
 The compression garment can help reduce swelling following liposuction, and will only need to be worn for the prescribed period of time.
 Depending on each patient’s needs and the extent of treatment, most individuals experience significant reduction in swelling after about four to six weeks.

 Liposuction can be performed as a standalone procedure or in combination with treatments such as tummy tuck surgery or other body contouring options.
-If you are interested in learning more about the benefits of liposuction, or if you have further questions, please contact us to schedule a consultation with one of our board-certified plastic surgeons today.
+If you are interested in learning more about the benefits of liposuction, or if you have further questions, please contact us to schedule a consultation with one of our plastic surgeons today.